anjelikaprixa/TingTingAPI/source/api/send-otp.rst

 | https://app.tingting.io/api/v1/auths/send/otp/                      | number, message, sms_send_options |     POST      |
 +---------------------------------------------------------------------+-----------------------------------+---------------+

-By utilizing this endpoint, you can send OTPs to users by specifying the recipient’s phone number as a string, along with the message containing the OTP and the desired delivery method - through text and voice through the sms_send_options attribute.
+By utilizing this endpoint, you can send OTPs to users by specifying the recipient’s phone number as a string, along with the message containing the OTP and the desired delivery method - either through voice or text through the sms_send_option attribute.
 The OTP can be integrated in the message by passing it inside curly braces of the messages attribute.

 For Example,